sys0dm1n/ansible-varnish-wordpress/README.md

 Example
 -------------------------
-Replace "hostname.com" with the hostname declared in your hostfile Replace "username" by the user that is allowed to remote connect via SSH with sudo privileges.
+In the varnish-install.yml file, replace "hostname.com" with the hostname declared in your hostfile and replace "username" by the user that is allowed to remote connect via SSH with sudo privileges.

 $ ansible-playbook -kK varnish-install.yml